Kamil Wojtkowski

-Kamil Wojtkowski (born 26 February 1998) is a Polish professional footballer who plays as a midfielder for Polish club Motor Lublin.
+Kamil Wojtkowski (born 26 February 1998) is a Polish professional footballer who plays as a midfielder for III liga club Avia Świdnik.

 Club career

 Wojtkowski started playing football at his local team, OSiR Sokołów Podlaski.
 In 2010, he joined Legia Warsaw, where he spent four years.

-Kamil joined Fulham FC youth squad during summer 2013, where he trained and played for about half of the year however, Legia and Fulham were unable to reach the terms so Wojtkowki returned to Poland to join Pogoń.
+Kamil joined Fulham FC youth squad during summer 2013, and trained and played with them for about half of the year.
+Legia and Fulham were unable to reach terms, so Wojtkowski returned to Poland.

 In 2014, Wojtkowski joined Pogoń Szczecin.
-On 18 October 2014, he made his Ekstraklasa debut for Pogoń, coming on as a substitute in second half of away match against Jagiellonia Białystok.
-By doing so, he became youngest player ever to make appearance for the club, aged 16 years and 234 days.
+On 18 October 2014, he made his Ekstraklasa debut for Pogoń, coming on as a substitute in second half of an away match against Jagiellonia Białystok.
+At age 16 years and 234 days, he was the youngest player ever to make an appearance for the club.

-On 29 June 2015, Wojtkowski signed for 2.
+On 29 June 2015, he signed for the 2.
 Bundesliga club RB Leipzig and played in the U19 team.

-On 3 July 2017 he signed a contract with Wisła Kraków.
-On 30 July 2020 he left Wisła, as his contract was not extended.
-On 3 November 2020 he was announced as Jagiellonia Białystok player.
-On 23 March 2021 his contract was terminated.
+On 3 July 2017, he signed a contract with Wisła Kraków.
+On 30 July 2020, he left Wisła, as his contract was not extended.
+On 3 November 2020, he was announced as a Jagiellonia Białystok player.
+On 23 March 2021, his contract was terminated.

-In 2021 he was a footballer for the Greek Volos, where he played 8 Super League matches and 2 in the Greek Cup.
+In 2021, he played for the Greek Volos F.C., appearing in eight Super League matches and two Greek Cup fixtures.
 On 22 December 2021, his contract with the club was terminated by mutual agreement.

 On 12 January 2022, Wojtkowski joined the Cypriot club Ethnikos Achna.
 He made his first appearance for the club on 15 January, coming on as a substitute for Artūrs Karašausks in a 4–0 Cypriot First Division home defeat against APOEL.
 Wojtkowski netted his first goal on 7 February, scoring deep into stoppage time as Ethnikos recorded a 2–0 victory over Omonia.

-On 12 October 2022, Wojtkowski returned to Poland to join II liga side Motor Lublin until June 2024.
+On 12 October 2022, Wojtkowski returned to Poland to join II liga side Motor Lublin on a two-year deal.
+After two successive promotions with Motor, he was released by the club at the end of his contract in June 2024.

+On 9 July 2024, he joined I liga side Stal Stalowa Wola.
+He made his debut on 20 July, in a 0–1 defeat with GKS Górnik Łęczna.
+On 7 August 2024, he scored his first goal for the team in the 66th minute, during a 4–2 victory against Olimpia Elbląg in the preliminary round of the Polish Cup.
+Wojtkowski left the club at the end of his contract in June 2025.

+On 11 September 2025, Wojtkowski signed with fourth tier side Avia Świdnik.